pacs-course/pacs-examples/Examples/src/Concepts/README.md

 # Concepts#

-Concepts allow to impose contraints on the value of template parameter types.
+Concepts allow to impose constraints on the value of template parameter types.

 Indeed they allow to represent the semantic of types.